nodemcu/nodemcu-firmware/docs/modules/sntp.md

 | 2015-06-30 | [DiUS](https://github.com/DiUS), [Johny Mattsson](https://github.com/jmattsson) | [Johny Mattsson](https://github.com/jmattsson) | [sntp.c](../../app/modules/sntp.c)|

 The SNTP module implements a [Simple Network Time Procotol](https://en.wikipedia.org/wiki/Network_Time_Protocol#SNTP) client.
 This includes support for the "anycast" [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) mode where, if supported by the NTP server(s) in your network, it is not necessary to even know the IP address of the NTP server.
-By default, this will use the servers 0.nodemcu.pool.ntp.org through 3.nodemcu.pool.ntp.org.
+By default, this will use DHCP or the servers 0.nodemcu.pool.ntp.org through 3.nodemcu.pool.ntp.org otherwise.
 These servers will be adequate for nearly all usages.

 When compiled together with the [rtctime](rtctime.md) module it also offers seamless integration with it, potentially reducing the process of obtaining NTP synchronization to a simple `sntp.sync()` call without any arguments.